P-ict0/Dynamic-Web-Scraper/README.md

 - `--search_string, -s`: Required.
 The string you want to search for within the webpage.

 - `--regex, -r`: Optional.
-The regular expression pattern used to search within the webpage.
+The regular expression pattern used to store the results nicely.
   - Default = `search_string`.

 - `--interval, -i`: Optional.
 The interval in minutes at which the script should run repeatedly.